robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

    embedded-prometheus

-For Robusta to :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`, you need to
+Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`.
+To configure this, there are two key steps:

 1. Configure a push integration to receive alerts.
-2. Configure a pull integration for Robusta to reach out and pull in graphs from Prometheus, to define alert silences etc.
+2. Configure a pull integration to fetch graphs.

+Note: If you installed Robusta's :ref:`Embedded Prometheus Stack`, neither step is necessary.
+Everything is pre-configured.

-**If you installed Robusta's** :ref:`Embedded Prometheus Stack` **then no configuration is necessary.**
+**If you installed Robusta's**  **then no configuration is necessary.**

 Common Methods